crossbario/autobahn-python/docs/work/programming.rst

 > Note: Part of the verbosity stems from the fact that, different from Twisted's `addCallback`, asyncio's `add_done_callback` sadly does not take and forward `args` and `kwargs` to the callback added.
 >

-However, there is a better way, if we restructure the code a litte:
+However, there is a better way, if we restructure the code a little:

 .. code-block:: python